fhircast/sandbox.js/README.md

 If you are a C#/.net developer, you might prefer to use the other [FHIRcast sandbox](https://github.com/fhircast/sandbox).

-The following sandbox.js deployments are available:
+The following sandbox.js deployments are available in the Azure cloud (Europe West):
 * HUB (server and client): https://hub-fhircast.azurewebsites.net/
 * EMR client: https://emr-fhircast.azurewebsites.net/
 * PACS client: https://pacs-fhircast.azurewebsites.net/
 * Reporting client: https://reporting-fhircast.azurewebsites.net/
 * AI client: https://ai-fhircast.azurewebsites.net/

+In the Amazon Cloud (us-west):
+* HUB (server and client): https://HubFhircast-env.qn7fcmwauz.us-west-2.elasticbeanstalk.com/

 The first communication channel proposed by FHIRcast is the [W3C WebSub RFC](https://www.w3.org/TR/websub/).